ruiG/GB-Dev/README.md

 ## SDK

-This set of tutorial use GBDK
+This set of tutorials use GBDK

 http://gbdk.sourceforge.net/